 - Sea salt and freshly ground black pepper

-- 2. Bring a pot of water to a boil.
+- Bring a pot of water to a boil.
 Have a bowl of ice water ready.
-Plunge the spears into the water for just a moment to blanch it, then remove it and toss it into the ice water.
+Plunge the spears into the water just until very bright green to blanch them and then, using tongs or a slotted spoon, let them slide into the ice water.
 Do the same with the spinach, if using.

-- 3. Meanwhile, brush a 9-inch square tart pan or a 14-inch rectangular tart pan with a little melted butter and line it with a sheet of phyllo pastry, pressing the phyllo against the side of the pan and allowing the excess to hang over the edge of the pan.
+- Meanwhile, brush a 9-by-13-inch baking pan or a 14-inch rectangular tart pan with a little melted butter and line it with a sheet of phyllo pastry, pressing the phyllo against the side of the pan and allowing the excess to hang over the edge of the pan.
 Brush the top of this sheet with more butter and top it with another sheet of phyllo.
 Repeat until all the phyllo is used.
-Trim the edges of the phyllo flush with the top of the tart pan.
+Trim the edges of the phyllo flush with the top of the tart pan, tucking the phyllo into the corners of the pan and up the sides.

-- 5. Bake the asparagus tart, uncovered, for 15 minutes.
-Cover the center but not the edge of the pastry with the parchment or foil and continue to bake until the center of the tart is just set, 15 to 20 minutes more.
-Let the asparagus tart rest a few minutes before slicing.
+- Bake the asparagus tart, uncovered, for 15 minutes.
+Cover the center of the tart with the parchment or foil and continue to bake until the center of the tart is just set, 15 to 20 minutes more.
+Let the asparagus tart rest a few minutes.
+Garnish with grated Parmesan, if using.
+Slice and serve.